 Affirmative Defense to Punitive Damages for Good-Faith Attempt to Comply With the Law

 The Court in Kolstad established an employer’s good faith as a defense to punitive damages, but it did not specify whether it was an affirmative defense or an element of the plaintiff’s proof for punitive damages.
 The instruction sets out the employer’s good faith attempt to comply with anti-discrimination law as an affirmative defense.
-The issue has not yet been decided in the Third Circuit, but the weight of authority in the other circuits establishes that the defendant has the burden of showing a good-faith attempt to comply with laws prohibiting discrimination.
+The issue has not yet been decided in the Court of Appeals, but the weight of authority in the other circuits establishes that the defendant has the burden of showing a good-faith attempt to comply with laws prohibiting discrimination.
 See Medcalf v.
 Trustees of University of Pennsylvania, 71 Fed.
 Appx.
 924, 933 n.3 (3d Cir.
-2003) (noting that “the Third Circuit has not addressed the issue of whether the good faith compliance standard set out in Kolstad is an affirmative defense for which the defendant bears the burden of proof, or whether the plaintiff must disprove the defendant’s good faith compliance with Title VII by a preponderance of the evidence”; but also noting that “[a] number of other circuits have determined that the defense is an affirmative one”); Romano v.
+2003) (noting that “the Court of Appeals has not addressed the issue of whether the good faith compliance standard set out in Kolstad is an affirmative defense for which the defendant bears the burden of proof, or whether the plaintiff must disprove the defendant’s good faith compliance with Title VII by a preponderance of the evidence”; but also noting that “[a] number of other circuits have determined that the defense is an affirmative one”); Romano v.
 U-Haul Int’l, 233 F.3d 655, 670 (1st Cir.
 2000) (“The defendant . . . is responsible for showing good faith efforts to comply with the requirements of Title VII”); Zimmermann v.
 Associates First Capital Corp., 251 F.3d 376, 385 (2d Cir.
 2001) (referring to the defense as an affirmative defense that “requires an employer to establish both that it had an antidiscrimination policy and made good faith effort to enforce it”); Bruso v.
 United Airlines, Inc., 239 F.3d 848, 858-59 (7th Cir.
 2001) (“Even if the plaintiff establishes that the employer’s managerial agents recklessly disregarded his federally protected rights while acting within the scope of their employment, the employer may avoid liability for punitive damages if it can show that it engaged in good faith efforts to implement an antidiscrimination policy.”); MacGregor v.
 Mallinckrodt, Inc., 373 F.3d 923, 931 (8th Cir.
 2004) (“A corporation may avoid punitive damages by showing that it made good faith efforts to comply with Title VII after the discriminatory conduct.”); Passantino v.
 Johnson & Johnson Consumer Prods., Inc., 212 F.3d 493, 516 (9th Cir.
 2000) (under Kolstad, defendants may “establish an affirmative defense to punitive damages liability when they have a bona fide policy against discrimination, regardless of whether or not the prohibited activity engaged in by their managerial employees involved a tangible employment action.”); Davey v.
 Lockheed Martin Corp., 301 F.3d 1204, 1208 (10th Cir.
 2002) (under Kolstad, “even if the plaintiff establishes that the employer’s managerial employees recklessly disregarded federally-protected rights while acting within the scope of employment, punitive damages will not be awarded if the employer shows that it engaged in good faith efforts to comply with Title VII.”).

 Caps on Punitive Damages